circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

 > Describe the conditions where the animals were grown.
 Differentiate Control condition from Treatment conditions when applicable.
 > Typical descriptions will include:
   - Feeding: type of diet / food availability / time when food was offered
+  - Housing:
-  - Housing: apparatus dimensions, material and link to commercial apparatus where applicable.
+    - Housing apparatus description.
+Include a link to commercial apparatus where applicable.
     - Number of individuals per box
     - Temperature
     - Humidity
     - Bedding type
     - Light intensity
     - Type of light (fluorescent, LED panel, colour temperature, etc)
-    - Presence of wheels
+    - Presence of running wheels
     - Sound control (are cages soundproof?)
-  - Entrainment: include light/dark cycles where animals are entrained and light intensity used.
+  - Entrainment: add light/dark cycles where animals are entrained. and the light intensity used when applicable.

-## Sample preparation
-> SCN slice prepartion, Viral transduction

-## Entrainment
->

-## Experiment design
+## Experimental design and conditions
-> What is crucial for circadian study with mice
+> Here you will describe your experimental design.
+For example, if mice were divided in different groups and the treatments applied to which group.
+Describe the control group.
+> For any type of measurement, describe the animals that were sellected for analysis and the number of samples.
+> If necessary, include separate README files for each experiment type (measured data type).
+For example, a separate README file for Imaging experiments and a separate README file for gene expression experiments.
+> Describe measured techniques and the measured data.
+Some suggestions are described next.
+Feel free to include or delete sections that are not applicable to your work:

+### Live activity monitoring
+> Describe the activity monitoring system.
+Typical descriptions include:
+   - Monitoring system used (e.g, wheel running actvity, infrared camera, etc.)
+   - How mice activity was measured and the developmental stage when animals were monitored.
+   - Number of monitored animals
+   - How data was analysed.
+Include any software used.

+### Treatments
+> Describe any specific treatment applied.
+E.g., brain (SCN) lesions, light pulse stimuli, pharmacological interventions.

+### Sample preparation
+> When the experiment involves euthanasia and sample preparation, include:
+   - Animals selected for euthanasia (sex, developmental stage)
+   - Euthanasia procedure
+   - Sample used - for standards (ontologies) in adult mouse brain look [here](https://bioportal.bioontology.org/ontologies/ABA-AMB?p=classes&conceptid=http%3A%2F%2Fmouse.brain-map.org%2Fatlas%2Findex.html%23SCH)
+   - Sample preparation protocol
+   - Number of biological samples analysed

+### Imaging
+> If not described earlier in sample preparation, include a description of sample preparation and mounting for imaging or add links to corresponding protocols.
+   - Image acquisition:
+     - Instrument
+     - Image acquisition parameters (filters used, magnification, etc.)

+   - Image data:
+     - Describe if you are sharing raw, processed, and/or segmented images.
+     - File formats
+     - Image dimensions
+     - Channel information
+     - Image processing methodology

 ## Protocols
 >